jessecanada/dextr/README.md

 You can specify that the label index 255 should be ignore by adding `--label_ignore_index=255`.

-Rename 'my_model_from_labels' to whatever you want to call your dextr model.
+Rename `my_model_from_labels` to whatever you want to call your dextr model.

-Adjust batch_size to suit your GPU VRAM and image size.
+Adjust `batch_size` to suit your GPU VRAM and image size.

 You could train using the entire (train and validation) Pascal VOC data set using: